The HobbitHouse Ilustrated Glossary of Woodworking terms

 rack --- [noun] The long flat toothed gear strip in a rack and pinion mechanism.

 rack and pinion --- A type of gear mechanism where a cylindrical gear (the pinion) moves against a long straight gear (the rack); in woodworking, this is most often seen used to raise and lower the table of a drill press.
-The pic below gives you an idea of the concept; I'll get a better one at some point.
+Examples:

 rack and pinon door hinge --- A particular type of pivot door hinge that uses a rack and pinion mechanism.

 racked --- see racking